Mrhwmichael/buptml_main/README.md

 # buptml_main
-This is the main machine learning program by team 201905009 of BUPT.
+This is the NLP program by team 201905009 of BUPT.

 #Introduction

 This module uses python language and tf2.0 to finish NLP model.
+The code belongs to its authors.
+The model relies on data in package ml_resources, and it isn't sync in this Github repository.

 ##Authors